biosciences/MicroTrace/README.md

 ## 📝 Citation
 If you use this tool in your research, please cite:

-Lai, K. (2025). *MicroTrace: A lightweight R tool for SNP-based pathogen clustering in outbreak detection*. arXiv:2507.08058. https://doi.org/10.48550/arXiv.2507.08058 (submitted to *Journal of Open Source Software*).
+Lai, K. (2025). *MicroTrace: A lightweight R tool for SNP-based pathogen clustering in outbreak detection*. arXiv: https://arxiv.org/abs/2507.08060 (submitted to *Journal of Open Source Software*).

 ## 📚 Additional Resources